realrussia/train-tickets-gateway-doc/articles/errors.rst

 5388.
 No transit through Lithuania permitted at pay office

 5389.
-Key T requirements don?t correspond to the  passenger&#039;s sex character
+Key T requirements don?t correspond to the  passenger's sex character

 5390.
 Personal document type doesn?t correspond to the country of citizenship